42fh/transcendence/Docs/backend/django_channels_overview.md

 **Django Channels** extends Django to handle WebSockets, long-running connections, and asynchronous protocols, enabling real-time features in Django applications.

+**Daphne**
+We use Daphne as the ASGI server to handle both HTTP and WebSocket connections.
+It acts as the interface between the Django app and the client, managing the lifecycle of WebSocket connections and routing requests to the appropriate handlers.

 ### Key Features:
 We need it in transcendance fo **WebSocket Support**: bi-directional, real-time communication (useful for the chat and game itself)